The mission of Student Life is to enhance the personal

 A student organization planning travel outside the continental United States must adhere to the following guidelines:

 - Prior to confirming reservations for international travel, general student organizations should get approval from the Office of Student Activities, in consultation with the Rinker Center for Study Away and International Education.
 Student organizations under the purview of the Religious Council must obtain preliminary approval from the Office of the Chaplain before submitting to the Office of Student Activities.
-No travel may be undertaken to countries listed on the US Department of State Travel Warning list.

 - Each student attending must complete a Release Form, which the organization Advisor will make available on OrgSync.
 By signing this form, each attendee agrees to follow all Furman University policies and procedures as stated in the Student Handbook.
 The form is also available in the Office of Student Activities.